tarakanbg/ptd.vateud.net/README.md

 ![Pilot FIles](http://i.imgur.com/RpK4Nb7.png)

+#### Flight briefings
+Flight briefings are intended to be used by pilots in preparation for their trainings and examinations and are based on airport pairs.
+They have attached files containing the birefing itself.
+They can be added and manipulated via the backend and are listed on the frontend as part of the pilot's library.

+_The following data is stored and can be manipulated for each record:_

+* Name
+* Description
+* Departure
+* Destination
+* File (the physical file itself)

 ## Creating "blank" examinations or trainings

 Instructors or examiners can create "blank" training or examination sessions (i.e. with no